 Illegal payments and political donations

-The making or receiving of illegal payments or inducements, such as bribes or facilitation payments, is contrary to the policy of the Group and the funds and resources of the Group shall not be used directly or indirectly for any such purpose.
+The making or receiving of illegal payments or inducements, such as bribes or facilitation payments or other corrupt practice, is contrary to the policy of the Group and the funds and resources of the Group shall not be used directly or indirectly for any such purpose.
 It is Bunzl’s policy not to make any donations to political parties.

 Relationships with customers and suppliers